County road work schedule - Portsmouth Daily Times

 Veterans Memorial Highway impacts

-Pershing Avenue (TR1193) in Porter Township continues to be closed through July 31.
-Portsmouth Joint Venture is working on bridge 5 and 6 deck pours/approach slabs, drainage installation, 204/304 placement, paving, median barrier wall and reconstruction of Pershing Avenue and utilities.
-The location of the construction is east of Slocum Avenue.
-Local traffic will be detoured to Marne Avenue.
-Emergency vehicles will be accommodated if necessary.

-Ohio River Road (CR503) in Porter Township continues to have lane restrictions through March 31.
+Ohio River Road (CR503) in Porter Township continues to have lane restrictions through Monday, April 30th.
 A single lane flagging operation is being utilized.
 The location of the restriction is between State Route 140 and Egbert Road.
-Portsmouth Joint Venture will be installing overhang brackets, deck ends, parapet walls and lighting.
+Portsmouth Joint Venture will be installing overhang brackets, deck ends, parapet walls, lighting and concrete sealing .

-Swauger Valley Road (CR31) in Harrison Township continues to have flagging operations through March 31.
+Swauger Valley Road (CR31) in Harrison Township continues to have flagging operations through Saturday, April 28th.
 The location is between South Street and Shumway Hollow Road.
-The flagging operations, if necessary, will allow for deck pour at B-9 bridge on Swauger Valley Road.
+The flagging operations, if necessary, will allow for deck and parapet pour at bridge B-9 on Swauger Valley Road.
 Portsmouth Joint Venture will be doing the flagging.

 RECOMMENDED FOR YOU